my2iu/TADS2-html5/README.md

 # TADS2-html5

-*This project is currently on-hold because it requires browser support for the SharedArrayBuffer feature, but that feature was removed from all browsers at the start of 2018 [due to a](https://www.chromium.org/Home/chromium-security/ssca) [security](https://blogs.windows.com/msedgedev/2018/01/03/speculative-execution-mitigations-microsoft-edge-internet-explorer) [concern](https://blog.mozilla.org/security/2018/01/03/mitigations-landing-new-class-timing-attack/).*
+*This project requires browser support for the SharedArrayBuffer feature.
+Unfortunately, that feature was removed from all browsers except for Google Chrome for Mac/Win/Linux [due to](https://www.chromium.org/Home/chromium-security/ssca) [security](https://blogs.windows.com/msedgedev/2018/01/03/speculative-execution-mitigations-microsoft-edge-internet-explorer) [concerns](https://blog.mozilla.org/security/2018/01/03/mitigations-landing-new-class-timing-attack/) that are currently only Google Chrome has resolved.*

 A very rough proof-of-concept port of the [TADS 2](http://tads.org/) interpreter for HTML5.
 It recompiles the TADS2 interpreter code into JavaScript using Emscripten.